The premier site for William Marples & Son's Tools.

 The Catalogues of 1938 and 1959 show the same information.

-This tool was de-listed around December 1963 and then there was a huge uproar of delight from the piggies!!!
+This tool was de-listed around December 1963 and then there was a huge squeal of delight from the piggies!!!

 Shipwrights’ Tools